 New Amtrak Cascades trains arrive in 2026

 The new trainsets feature the signature Amtrak Cascades evergreen, cream, and mocha color scheme in the state-of-the-art design which includes Cascade Range mountain graphics on each car.
-You can view renderings showing how the train equipment will look.

 Welcome to the next generation of train travel.

 The new trains will revolutionize the Amtrak Cascades experience.
 Made in the USA and manufactured in California by Siemens, the new trains are funded as a part of the Federal Infrastructure, Investment and Jobs Act.
+You can also view the renderings which provided a preview of how the train equipment would look.

-The Amtrak Cascades trains will be first trains out of the factory.
+The new Amtrak Cascades trains will be first trains out of the factory.
 The new trains will arrive over a period of several months, entering into service once they have been thoroughly inspected, tested and approved.

 The new trains will elevate the Amtrak Cascades journey with a focus on comfort and efficiency: